kbrsh/blog/src/moon.md

 Other libraries had conditioned me to lean towards similar designs.
 The mental model that came with React or Vue always found its way into Moon.
 So, over a week, I erased everything that I knew about user interfaces and tried to create something from scratch.

-That week grew philosophical as I questioned modern UI development:
+That week grew philosophical as I questioned modern UI development.

 * _Why is view a function of state?_
 * _Why do we need components?_